Sliced Wasserstein distance between probability measures on Hilbert spaces: Introduction

-The definition of sliced Wasserstein distance \eqref{def: sw_infinite} for measures on infinite dimensional spaces resembles that of measures on $\mathbb R^d$, while here the main task is to make the surface integral well-defined.
-The newly-defined sliced Wasserstein distance indeed depicts the narrow convergence of measure similarly as Wasserstein distance does \cite{santambrogio,villani}, but it turns out to require stronger conditions than that in $\mathbb R^d$ to infer the asymptotic behaviour of measures, see Theorem \ref{sw: weak topo_w} below.
+The definition of sliced Wasserstein distance~\eqref{def: sw_infinite} for measures on infinite dimensional spaces resembles that of measures on $\mathbb R^d$, where the main task is to make the surface integral well-defined.
+The newly-defined sliced Wasserstein distance indeed depicts the narrow convergence of measure similarly as Wasserstein distance does~\cite{santambrogio,villani}, but it turns out to require stronger conditions than that in $\mathbb R^d$ to infer the asymptotic behaviour of measures, see Theorem~\ref{sw: weak topo_w} below.
 In particular, the requirement of further assumptions origins from the loss of compactness of the unit sphere.
-Meanwhile, the approximation via empirical measures survives from the curse of dimension, see Theorem \ref{thm: empirical}.
-It shares the same behaviour as the $p$-sliced Wasserstein distance on $\mathcal P_p(\mathbb R^d)$ \cite{Manole_2022}.
-Compared to the results for Wasserstein distances \cite{fournier2013rate,10.3150/19-BEJ1151}, the sliced Wasserstein distance reveals its computational efficiency, see Subsection \ref{subsec: comparison_Wasserstein} for further details.
+Meanwhile, the approximation via empirical measures survives from the curse of dimension, see Theorem~\ref{thm: empirical}.
+It shares the same behaviour as the $p$-sliced Wasserstein distance on between probability measures on $\mathbb R^d$ ~\cite{Manole_2022}.
+Compared to the results for Wasserstein distances~\cite{fournier2013rate,10.3150/19-BEJ1151}, the sliced Wasserstein distance reveals its computational efficiency, see Subsection~\ref{subsec: comparison_Wasserstein} for further details.

 Whether the notion of sliced Wasserstein distance has a parallel definition in general infinite dimensional Banach space is unknown, but we point out that, within the scope of this paper, the requirement of Hilbert space is crucial for the sliced Wasserstein distance to be well-defined.
-In particular, inner product and decomposition theorem allow the projection to resemble that in $\mathbb R^d$.

-We also point out that for measures on $\mathbb R^d$, there is another equivalent definition of sliced Wasserstein distance which uses Radon transform \cite{bonneel2014sliced,nguyen2023hierarchical}.
-Radon transform does have several extensions in infinite dimensions \cite{becnel,bogachev_radon,Mihai}, but they either appear hard to tackle \cite{bogachev_radon} or only apply to $L^2$ functions on a certain probability space \cite{becnel,Mihai}.
+In particular, inner product and decomposition theorem allow the projection to resemble that in the Euclidean space.
+We also point out that for measures on $\mathbb R^d$, there is another equivalent definition of sliced Wasserstein distance using Radon transform~\cite{bonneel2014sliced,nguyen2023hierarchical}.
+Radon transform does have several extensions in infinite dimensions~\cite{becnel,bogachev_radon,Mihai}, but they either appear hard to tackle~\cite{bogachev_radon} or only apply to $L^2$ functions on a certain probability space~\cite{becnel,Mihai}.
 Further exploration in this direction is welcomed.